slateci/slate-catalog/incubator/perfsonar-checker/perfsonar-checker/README.md

 `slate app install --dev perfsonar-checker --cluster <cluster name> --group <group name> --conf conf`

 # Results
-The tests run to three different destination servers so it could take some time for all tests to finish.
+The tests run to three different destination servers so it could take some time, probably around 15-20 minutes, for all tests to finish.
 Each test will log its results to a log file when they're ready.

 To see the summary results, you can run the the below command: